-Table 32 Wireless LAN: General
+Table 27 Wireless LAN: General

 LABEL DESCRIPTION Active Wireless LAN Click the check box to activate wireless LAN.
-Network Name(SSID) (Service Set IDentity) The SSID identifies the Service Set with which a wireless client is associated.
+Network Name (SSID) (Service Set IDentity) The SSID identifies the Service Set with which a wireless client is associated.
 Wireless clients associating to the access point (AP) must have the same SSID.
 Enter a descriptive name (up to 32 printable 7-bit ASCII characters) for the wireless LAN.
 Note: If you are configuring the ZyXEL Device from a computer connected to the wireless LAN and you change the ZyXEL Device's SSID or WEP settings, you will lose your wireless connection when you press Apply to confirm.
 You must then change the wireless settings of your computer to match the ZyXEL Device's new settings.
 Hide SSID Select this check box to hide the SSID in the outgoing beacon frame so a station cannot obtain the SSID through scanning using a site survey tool.
 Channel Selection Set the operating frequency/channel depending on your particular region.
 Select a channel from the drop-down list box.
+Apply Click Apply to save your changes to the ZyXEL Device.
+Cancel Click Cancel to reload the previous configuration for this screen.
+Advanced Setup Click Advanced Setup to display the Wireless Advanced Setup screen and edit more details of your WLAN setup.